SomeWeekendReading/someweekendreading.github.io/_posts/2022-09-10-timing-bivalent-boosters.md

 For now, that's what we'll be doing, here at Chez Weekend.

-As you can see here, the Weekend Publisher is so anxious for us to get boosted, he's sleeping on a bed of nails.
-(Well, actually slightly spiky/scratchy plastic mesh to which he's taken a liking.
+As you can see here, the Weekend Publisher is so anxious for us all to get bivalent-boosted, he's sleeping on a bed of nails.
+(Well, actually just slightly spiky/scratchy plastic mesh to which he's taken a liking for inscrutable reasons of his own.
 Weird little dude.)

 ---